ยท7 min read

 This wasn't video editing.
 This was video synthesis - creating new visual narratives powered by AI.
 The computational requirements were staggering:

-Traditional cloud GPU services would've cost thousands per month.
 Local processing?
 Forget it.
-I needed something different.
+I needed something better.

 Why Modal Changed Everything